Peace Arch Border Crossing: Peace Arch Park

-Between the two border stations sits the Peace Arch Park, where visitors are free to cross the border within the confines of the park.
+Between the two border stations sits the Peace Arch Park, where visitors are free to cross the border within the confines of the park due to the Treaty of Ghent.
 The Peace Arch was erected in 1921 when a hotel and residences occupied much of the later park area.
 In 2010, the only time the Olympic torch left Canada was in crossing the border into the US side of the park.

 US side

 The original 1920s-era brick building underwent a major rebuild in 1979.
 The General Services Administration constructed the new state-of-the-art facility which opened in 2010 but was officially dedicated the next year.
 Wait times can be up to four hours; traffic lights exist on the southbound lane, with timers showing when the light will turn green so drivers can turn off engines.

+A new station was built and completed in 2010.

 Trains

-US Border Agents from the Peace Arch Border Crossing meet Amtrak Cascades southbound trains to process declarations and finalize passengers' admission to the United States, although much of the work is done at Pacific Central Station's US border preclearance facility.
+Until June 2026, border Agents from the Peace Arch Border Crossing met Amtrak Cascades southbound trains to process declarations and finalize passengers' admission to the United States.
+This process has since been eliminated due to a new border preclearance facility opening at Pacific Central Station in Vancouver.